SkylineCommunications/dataminer-docs-connectors/connector/doc/NEC_DTL-30.md

 - **Get community string**: The community string used when reading values from the device (default: *public*).
 - **Set community string**: The community string used when setting values on the device (default: *private*).

+### Initialization

+On the **Polling Settings** page, make sure to disable polling for parameters that are not necessary.

 ### Web Interface

 The web interface is only accessible when the client machine has network access to the product.